hotmic-wp/hotmic-media-player-ios/README.md

 }

 func eventOccurred(name: String, info: [String: Any]) {
-    // Stop timing event by name, maybe record the event }
+    // Stop timing event by name and/or record the event }
 ```